-Located in the lower level of Jacobson Memorial Hospital Care Center
+Located in the building next to Jacobson Memorial Hospital Care Center

 It is the patient’s responsibility to provide us with required insurance information.
 Medicare Part A covers inpatient hospital services.
 Medicare Part B covers clinic services, physician fees and outpatient hospital services.